Liberty and Freedom (a Foundation)

 Generally, someone else's opinion about something may not be any better or worse than our own opinion.
 However, the opinion of someone who is recognized as knowledgeable, experienced or an expert in the subject would be trusted by and carry more weight with more of us.
 This means that a bad "expert" opinion could do more undue harm.
 Therefore, we must hold individuals and groups who give their informed, expert or professional opinion to a higher standard and in turn appropriately penalize them when they offer a bad opinion.

 For instance, there would be a big difference between an accountant and a doctor giving us an opinion on vaccinations.
-The accountant's opinion would probably be seen as just his personal opinion, but the doctor's opinion would probably be seen as an informed opinion.
+The accountant's opinion would probably be seen as just a personal opinion, but the doctor's opinion would probably be seen as an informed opinion.
 Therefore, a doctor's false medical opinion could cause more undue harm than that of an accountant.
 Similarly, your stockbroker’s opinion about a given stock would carry more weight than that of your plumber, and in turn a bad opinion could cause more undue harm.

 However, there are times when remaining silent can cause undue harm.
 For instance, we should always warn individuals and groups when it looks like they are about to harm themselves or inform them about something so that they do not miss out on something important.
 Therefore, in those cases where remaining silent would cause undue harm, we should hold individuals and groups accountable when they do not speak up.